gchamp20/gchamp20.github.io/_posts/2020-07-01-Building-Distro-Rpi.md

 Yocto uses the concept of layers to let users customize the distribution's content.
 Conceptually, we could say that we start from a base layer that defines the distribution's core content and add layers on top of it to define the final content.

 Thanks to the concept of layers, not every distribution has to start from scratch.
 The community around the Yocto Projet maintains a layer called "poky" which contains all the tool needed to build a custom distribution.
 Namely, it contains `bitbake` the command line utility used to build images and packages.
 This is the "base" layer we'll use.
-The community also maintains the meta-openembedded layer which contains the recipes (bitbake scripts) to build most packages commonly included in distributions.
+The community also maintains the meta-openembedded layer which contains the recipes (files that bitbake parses) to build most packages commonly included in distributions.
 We'll also be using this layer.

 ## 2. Environment setup